isaacmcallister843/Pipe_flow_simulation/README.md

 - Needed variables
   - pipe_list = list of pipes used in the system
   - Density = the density of the fluid

 - one of:
   - Vis = Viscosity
-    - Kin_vis = Kinematic viscosity, will be calculated from viscosity if not provided
+  - Kin_vis = Kinematic viscosity, will be calculated from viscosity if not provide

 - Used to solve questions / answers to questions
   - Velocity Enter = Velocity at entrance.
 Will be used to get flowrate and other pipe velocities
   - Target = target head loss, will be used if no flowrate is provided to calculate flowrate (defaults to 0)